TheAssembler1/nl-blog/_posts/2023-12-27-learning-about-hdf5.md

 }
 ```

+So you can see that working with HDF5 feels more like working with a database where you need to define a schema for which you can then use to perform operations against a files dataset.

+## Dataset I/O Operations

+When using HDF5 the format of the file in memory can be different than the one on disk.
+This causes the programmer specify these properties:

+- The dataset
+- The dataset's datatype in memory
+- The dataset's dataspace in memory
+- The dataset's dataspace in file
+- The dataset transfer property list
+- The data buffer

+Sheesh that's a pain, but enforncing the programmer to be detailed in this way allows the HDF5 library to perform optimizations when writing/reading to and from disk.

 ## Conclusion

 Hopefully you enjoyed my rantings about the HDF5 file format.
 I just wanted to give a basic overview of what HDF was and how to do some basic operatiosn with the file format.
 See you next time ✌️!